danya-pixel/u-net-poisson-solver/README.md

 # U-Net Poisson Solver

-This is the GitHub repository for the paper ... .
+This is the GitHub repository for the paper `A Hybrid Method for Solving the Two-Dimensional Poisson Equation: Combining U-Net and Conjugate Gradient Method`.
 The project implements a U-Net and hybrid approach for solving Poisson equation using deep learning.

 ## Table of Contents